larspetrus/Roofpig/README.md

 ##1.
 Usage

 All you need is one file and a web server.
-Put [`roofpig_and_three.min.js`](https://github.com/larspetrus/Roofpig/tree/master/roofpig_and_three.min.js) on the server.
-Include it, and jQuery v 1.11.1 in your HTML pages:
+Put [`roofpig_and_three.min.js`](https://github.com/larspetrus/Roofpig/tree/master/roofpig_and_three.min.js) on your server.
+Include it, and jQuery 1.11.1 in your HTML:

 ```html
 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js"></script>
 <script src="roofpig_and_three.min.js"></script>
 ```

-To put a cube on the page, make a div with `class='roofpig'`.
+To put a cube on the page, make a `div` with `class='roofpig'`.
 Configuration goes in a `data-config` attribute.
-Probably set height and width.
+Set height and width.

 ```html
 <div class=roofpig data-config="alg=R U R' U R U2 R'"></div>